 How popular is the baby name Strawberry in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Strawberry and check out all the blog posts that mention the name Strawberry.
+Plus, check out all the blog posts that mention the name Strawberry.

 The most popular baby names in England and Wales were announced last week.